URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization

-Our test results on Benchmark datasets are presented in \cref{tb:exp_benchmark_large_scale}.
+We further evaluate the generalization ability of URS on benchmark instances from CVRPLib Set-X~\citep{uchoa2017cvrplib_setx} with scale $\in [500,1000]$.
+Our test results on CVRPLib Set-X datasets are presented in \cref{tb:exp_benchmark_large_scale}.
 All models are trained on instances of size $N = 100$.
-Some results for comparative models are sourced from MVMoE~\citep{zhou2024mvmoe} and RouteFinder~\citep{berto2024routefinder}.
-URS maintains its position as the best overall performance across instances of varying scales.
-Notably, RL-based URS surpasses the SL-based representative specialized model LEHD (8.678\% vs. 12.836\%), underscoring its practical applicability in real-world scenarios.
+In the Set-X dataset, some results for comparative models are sourced from MVMoE~\citep{zhou2024mvmoe} and RouteFinder~\citep{berto2024routefinder}.
+As shown in \cref{tb:exp_benchmark_large_scale}, URS maintains its position as the best overall performance across instances of varying scales.
+Notably, RL-based URS surpasses the SL-based representative specialist model LEHD (8.678\% vs. 12.836\%) and many representative multi-task neural solvers (e.g., MVMoE and RouteFinder), underscoring its practical applicability in real-world scenarios.